Vicenza community honors the heart of the community: 2025 Volunteers of the Year

 |0

-This work, Vicenza community honors the heart of the community: 2025 Volunteers of the Year [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vicenza community honors the heart of the community: 2025 Volunteers of the Year, by Randall Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Vicenza community honors the heart of the community: 2025 Volunteers of the Year